shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

   <h1 *ngSwitchDefault style="color: black;">Default color</h1>
 </div>
 ```
+In the above mentioned code `color` is the property of component class from `.ts` file for which we would be going to check the values in swichcase.
 ### Loops in Angular (*ngFor)

-*ngFor is the functionality of the angular which we can use inside the HTML as like for loop as mentioned below.
+`*ngFor` directive is on HTML element as like for loop to repeat the elements as mentioned below.

+We can access the index of current item as well with `*ngFor="let item of array; index as i"`

 **Simple For loop over an array** :